 - Give your whole heart.
 Continually allow God to show you what you have placed above him on your priority list.

 - Keep your mind teachable.
 Turn to God for direction on how to live your life & be open to having your faith challenged.

 - Don’t neglect God.
 We get busy so easily.
 Knowing this, we can build in habits that ensure our regular attention toward him.

-Seeking God’s face — his character, who he is as a person — really involves simply choosing to spend regular and consistent time with him.
+Seeking God’s face — his character and who he is as a person — really involves simply choosing to spend regular and consistent time with him.
 It involves listening to him, talking with him, and caring about his desires.

-As we get to know God better and better, we realize the role faith plays in that relationship.
-We begin to understand that we must trust that he rewards those who honestly seek him…
+As we get to know God better, we realize the role faith plays in that relationship.
+We begin to understand that we must trust that he rewards those who honestly seek him.

 Now is always the best time to seek God.
 Don’t wait for a better time because there isn’t one.
 Putting it off means making any further seeking more difficult because it increases our distance and the stuff we put between us and God.
 Fortunately, God doesn’t move or hide; he’s always right where he is at this very moment ready for us to seek and find him.